Sexual stimulation: Fantasy

 Sexual fantasy is a form of mental sexual stimulation which many people engage in.
 It is where a person imagines a sexual experience while they are awake.
 Fantasy has less social or safety limits than in real life situations.
 It gives people more freedom to experiment or think of things they could not necessarily try in real life and can be anything from imagining your spouse naked, to imagining a sexual experience with a mythical creature.
 Common sexual fantasies include imagining activities with a loved partner, reliving past experiences and experiences with multiple partners of the opposite gender.
-It's also common to have fantasies about things you would not do in real life and about taboo or illegal activities, such as forcing another, or being forced by another to have sex, intercourse with a stranger and sex with a boy or girl or older partner.
+It is also common to have fantasies about things you would not do in real life and about taboo or illegal activities, such as forcing another, or being forced by another to have sex, intercourse with a stranger and sex with a boy or girl or older partner.

 It is useful for research because it makes differences between male and female heterosexual preferences clearer than studies of behaviour.
 Many sexual fantasies are shared between men and women, possibly because of cultural influence.
 However, there are still gender differences that have been found.
 Men are more likely than women to imagine being in a dominant or active role, whereas women are more likely to imagine themselves as passive participants.
 Women's fantasies have significantly more affection and commitment, whereas men are more likely to fantasise using visual imagery and explicit detail.
 One explanation of this difference comes from the evolutionary perspective.
 Women have a higher minimum parental investment than males (they have 9 months of gestation prior birth and are then the main care givers, whereas men only have to provide sperm to ensure their genes are passed on) and are therefore more likely to want commitment from their partner in order to gain resources to improve their offspring's chance of survival.

 Fantasies can have benefits, such as increasing arousal more than other forms of sexual stimuli (such as an erotic story) and increasing sexual desire.
 Individuals who disclose their sexual fantasies to their partners also have a higher sexual satisfaction.
 However, whether people are willing to open up to their partner generally depends on the content of such fantasies.
 A more negative effect of sexual fantasy is that it has been linked with sexual crimes, and indeed sexual offenders often report that they have had fantasies related to their offense.
 However, such fantasies are also common among those who have not been involved in such criminal acts and non-offenders do not use their fantasies to guide their behaviour.
 Therefore, fantasy alone cannot be used as a sign that someone will become an offender.